ThinkDataEd/curriculum/docs/unit2/section2.md

 • Re-randomization of permuted data.

-• Use estimated probabilities from samples to determine theoretical probabilities
+• Use estimated probabilities from samples to determine theoretical probabilities.

 <ins>*Real-World Connections:*</ins>

 Learn to use simulations to determine expectations of events.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used and how to work with it.
+1. Students will construct summary statements about their understanding of probability.

+2. Students will use a Venn Diagram to compare and contrast compound events and their probabilities.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+3. Students will engage in group presentations to express their understanding of simulations to assess probabilities.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>

+<ins>*Data Files:*</ins>

 Simulated data in RStudio.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>